hats-np/avis-imgv/README.md

 - Right click context menu with actions based on user configuration.
 For example running a bash script to copy the image with xclip or wl-copy, add an xmp file with a rating or open raw file with the same name in darktable.
 - Shortcuts with actions based on user configuration with the exact same premisse as the context menu.
 - Theme Configuration
+- Hover cursor on multi gallery image

 ## Known Issues

 - Multi Gallery scroll position will not remain the same when the window is resized.
-- Multi Gallery needs to scroll to the current image when first opened.
 - White Frame goes out of bounds in some situations.

 ## Configuration